NSHipster/articles/2013-09-16-afnetworking-2.md

 - **NSURLSession Compatibility** - `NSURLSession` is a replacement for `NSURLConnection` introduced in iOS 7. `NSURLConnection` isn't deprecated, and likely won't be for some time, but `NSURLSession` is the future of networking in Foundation, and it's a bright future at that, addressing many of the shortcomings of its predecessor.
 (See WWDC 2013 Session 705 "What’s New in Foundation Networking" for a good overview).
 Some had initially speculated that `NSURLSession` would obviate the need for AFNetworking; although there is overlap, there is still much that a higher-level abstraction can provide. __AFNetworking 2.0 does just this, embracing and extending `NSURLSession` to pave over some of the rough spots, and maximize its usefulness.__
 - **Modularity** - One of the major criticisms of AFNetworking is how bulky it is.
 Although its architecture lent itself well to modularity on a class level, its packaging didn't allow for individual features to be selected à la carte.
 Over time, `AFHTTPClient` in particular became overburdened in its responsibilities (creating requests, serializing query string parameters, determining response parsing behavior, creating and managing operations, monitoring network reachability). __In AFNetworking 2.0, you can pick and choose only the components you need using [CocoaPods subspecs](https://github.com/CocoaPods/CocoaPods/wiki/The-podspec-format#subspecs).__
-- **Real-time** - With this new release, AFNetworking seeks to set an agenda for real-time functionality.
-In the next 18 months, real-time is going to go from being a niche feature of the top 1% to how users expect things to work by default. __AFNetworking 2.0 follows the [Rocket](http://rocket.github.io) technique, which leverages web standards like [Server-Sent Events](http://dev.w3.org/html5/eventsource/) and [JSON Patch](http://tools.ietf.org/html/rfc6902) to build semantic real-time on top of existing REST web services.__

 ### Meet the Cast